TerriaJS/terriajs/CONTRIBUTING.md

 The three key rules:

 1. All code modifications MUST be made via GitHub pull requests.
-No one ever commits directly to `master`.
+No one ever commits directly to `main`.
 2. Every pull request  be reviewed by another developer with commit access to the repo.
 They will either merge it, or provide feedback on issues to be addressed.
 They may add additional commits to the pull request.
 3. Developers should not merge their own pull requests except in unusual circumstances.